bonusking007/aba-only-main/README.md

 	end)
 end

--- Timer watchdog
+-- Timer watchdog (now uses dynamic Gold-based cap) task.spawn(function()
-task.spawn(function()
 	while true do
 		task.wait(0.3)
 		if loopMain then
-			local pts = getPoints() local timer = getTimerValue() if not pointsCapped and pts >= pointCapLimit then pointsCapped = true end if pointsCapped and timer > 30 and pts < pointCapLimit then pointsCapped = false end if timer > 0 and timer <= 2 and not timerTpDone and not roundPaused then timerTpDone = true tpToSafeZone()
+			local pts = getPoints() local timer = getTimerValue() local capNow = getEffectiveCap()
+			if not pointsCapped and pts >= capNow then pointsCapped = true end if pointsCapped and timer > 30 and pts < capNow then pointsCapped = false end if timer > 0 and timer <= 2 and not timerTpDone and not roundPaused then timerTpDone = true tpToSafeZone()
 			end